ICB-DCM/Shiny-Calorie-Wrapper/README.md

 ## Notes

-When Docker Desktop is not available on the computer by the user, the user will be prompted to download and install Docker Desktop.
+- When Docker Desktop is not available on the computer by the user, the user will be prompted to download and install Docker Desktop.
 The Shiny App installer will then need to be re-started after installation of Docker Desktop to finalize installation of the Shiny App.
+- Currently we manually trigger a build on each tagged CALOR version, e.g. v0.4.6 or for future versions v0.4.7 - see issue [#3](https://github.com/stephanmg/shiny-electron-wrapper/issues/3)